hlascelles/karina_personal_website/_posts/travel/2020-12-15-canary-islands.md

   <li>Climbing Pico Viejo in Tenerife.
 Loads of beautiful colours, especially around the "nostrils".</li>
   <li>Circular walk around Chinyero volcano following the PR-TF 43 trail.
 This is the youngest volcano in Tenerife, that last erupted in 1909.</li>
   <li>Parts of Ruta de los Volcanes in La Palma, geologically the youngest of the islands.
 A trail paraller to the Ruta de los Volcanes (GR-131) from Refugio El Pilar to Cráter del Hoyo Negro is spectacular, with many calderas, big birds and great pine trees.</li>
+  <li>Caldera de la Laguna in Fuerteventura has been destroyed by mining and hence offers a glimpse of the internal geology of a volcanic cone.
+A short walk up to the caldera is a museum of colorful rocks and exposed layers.</li>
+  <li>Volcano Bayuyo in Fuerteventura offers a beautiful circular walk around the rim of it's caldera.
+Stunning views of the north part of Fuerteventura.</li>
 </ul>

 <h4>2.
 Forest hiking</h4>